-Over the course of a five-year period, FDA and NIH are awarding a total of more than $273 million to the TCORS programs.
-In turn, these grants will provide scientific evidence in the following seven tobacco-related research areas:
+Over the course of a five-year period, FDA and NIH will award a total of more than $273 million to the TCORS programs.
+In turn, these grants provide scientific evidence in the following seven tobacco-related research areas:

 - Diversity of tobacco products;

 - Reducing toxicity and carcinogenicity

 - Economics and policies.

 This research will help inform and assess FDA’s prior, ongoing, and potential future regulatory activities.
 TCORS investigators will also have the flexibility and capacity to respond to FDA’s research needs as issues are raised in today’s rapidly evolving tobacco marketplace.

 TCORS proposals were selected for funding based on scientific and technical merit as determined by NIH scientific peer review, availability of funds and relevance of the proposed projects to the TCORS program priorities.
 The following organizations and investigators received grants:

 |American Heart Association||American Heart Association Tobacco Regulation and Addiction Center (A-TRAC)||Aruni Bhatnagar, Rose Marie Robertson|